Dr. Arpita Bhattacharjee

 During my PhD, I undertook teaching responsibilities (both as module leader and teaching assistant) in undergraduate courses in microeconomics, econometrics, and public policy.
 I was awarded the Outstanding Teaching Award from the graduate division at University of California-Riverside in recognition of excellence in teaching.

-I am currently a teaching fellow in the economics division of the Leeds University Business School and teaching on modules in the areas of microeconomics and applied quantitative methods in economics.
+I am currently a teaching fellow in the economics division of the Leeds University Business School and teaching on modules in the areas of microeconomics (theory and applied) and empirical methods (statistics and econometrics).

 Labour Economics, Development Economics, Microeconometric Methods